farazsth98/real-world-ethereum-hacks-remastered/README.md

 #### Hardhat

 This repo uses [hardhat](https://hardhat.org/).

-Hacks are implemented as hardhat tests in [`/test`](./test).
+Exploits are implemented as hardhat tests in [`/test`](./test).

-The tests run on a local hardnet network but it needs to be forked from mainnet.
+Every exploit forks the mainnet at a specific block.
+Use [Alchemy](https://alchemyapi.io/) to get access to an archive node for free.

-To fork the Ethereum mainnet, you need access to an archive node like the free ones from [Alchemy](https://alchemyapi.io/).
+See `test/templedao_attack.test.ts` for a quick example.

 #### Environment variables